 There are 4 heroes to choose from; 2 assailants and 2 gold specialists.
 The assailants are John Trigger and Janger.
 John Trigger is a ranged hero making use of a rifle and best at suppressing enemies as they try to reach a chest to pilfer.
 Janger is a Tiger with huge blades (as if a tiger needed more options to attack with) he is best used to rush enemies to get in close and disperse them in a panic.
 Then you have the gold specialists, Tiburon and Comet.
 I haven’t made much use of them, but as I understand them they are not as strong but can get gold quicker as well as store more on their person, for transfer to the base, compared to the assailants.

 The gameplay is quick and you’ll be able to get a game in about 5 minutes, if you can get connected to the servers.
 If you’d rather play a more complete competitive game with more methodical game play, a friend recommended League of Legends and you could start up with a LoL account so you don’t have to grind to get all of the champions, you can start with as many as you like.
+Some players do find that having the best mouse for League of Legends helps their gameplay, it may be something you will want to invest in.
 The game modes currently available are Gold Rush and Team Deathmatch.
 Gold Rush focuses on gathering more treasure than the enemy team.
 There is a goal Treasure count, but with the games I have played the games have timed out before the goal is reached.
 Team Deathmatch is your standard affair where the team with the most kills wins.
 Of the 2, Gold rush is far more interesting, it offers more tactical combat and you get to use your hero’s abilities for more than just taking them out.
 Gold Rush’s focus on teamwork rather than killing the enemy which is a breath of fresh air in a competitive gaming world of League of Legends and Overwatch.

 Instead of a main menu, Dontnod Eleven have chosen to go down the route of a 2D platformer.
 Even though it’s wonderfully quirky, I can’t say I love this decision.
 Navigating the menu takes time to find the right game modes or even adjusting your hero.
 The cool thing is you start off in Tortuga, which almost makes this whole selection method OK.